YunzhouYang/Purging-Analysis/README.md

 # Purging
 # Introduction
 Virginia chicken lines were an well-designed experimental populations which were used to study complicated tratis, such as body weight, fitness.
 Bi-directional selection on 56-day body weight was used to produce high body weight lines (HWS) and low body weight lines (LWS).
 Meanwhile, relaxed lines (HWR/LWR) were also created as a contemporary lines to HWS and LWS.
 By comparing genomes among XWS and XWR populations, we detected purged regions when selection was stopped.
-We created this repository to publish our data which were used in our recent work on *GENES* [Click here](https://www.mdpi.com/2073-4425/11/6/630) to see full text.
+We created this repository to publish our data which were used in our recent work on [*GENES*](https://www.mdpi.com/2073-4425/11/6/630) to see full text.

 ## Imputation